 Ghost in the Shell, the movie, was many people's first introduction to Manga.
-It contained everything you'd expect from the sub-genre: a complicated adult plot, cool animation and existential soliloquies (apparently something Japanese entertainment cannot be without).
+It contained everything you'd expect from the sub-genre; a complicated adult plot, cool animation and existential soliloquies (apparently something Japanese animated entertainment cannot be without).
 It may be easy for most of this review to be overshadowed by the film (and it does deserve the discussion), but we're here to focus on the game.

 Developed by Exact, Ghost in the Shell shares a lot with the company's previous effort; the PlayStation launch title Jumping Flash!.
-The floaty jumping mechanics and 3D engine was brought over from the cutesy first-person platformer, along with a plethora of new creative ideas.
+The floaty jumping mechanics and competent 3D engine were brought over from the cutesy first-person platformer, along with a plethora of new creative ideas.
 The gimmick here is the ability to climb on any flat surface, giving rise to some impressive level design.
 I have not seen a game since that uses this style of game-play beyond the odd mini-game or small artificially self-contained areas.
 Here the entire game-play revolves around this.

 Another thing that is interesting about this game is the fact that it supports widescreen TVs.
 This was unheard of in 1997.
-It doesn't automatically migrate to this format thought, so a quick foray into the options screen each time you boot it up is needed.
+It doesn't automatically migrate to this format though, so a quick foray into the options screen each time you boot it up is needed.

-Version 2 - Improved installer
+01.07.2015 - Version 2 - Improved installer

 Ghost in the Shell: The Game is © Exact

 Review, Cover Design and Installer created by me